Manhattan Rebellion: Events

-On 29 June 1951, a group of junior naval officers seized Phibun at gunpoint while he was attending the transfer ceremony of the US Navy dredge Manhattan to the Thai navy at Ratchaworadit Pier on the Chao Phraya River in Bangkok.
+On 29 June 1951, a group of junior naval officers seized Phibun at gunpoint while he was attending the transfer ceremony of the former United States Army Corps of Engineers dredge ship Manhattan to the Thai navy at Ratchaworadit Pier on the Chao Phraya River in Bangkok.
 Phibun was forcibly taken aboard the Thai navy flagship HTMS Sri Ayudhya and held hostage.
 General stations were called, and the ship began to make way downstream towards the Naval Ordnance Department in Bang Na.

 However, the coup plotters failed to secure the opening of the Memorial Bridge, so the warship could not continue downstream.
 Fighting quickly ensued, and the naval units that sided with the rebels became heavily outnumbered by the army, police and air force, who were loyal to the government.
 Fighting subsided during the night of 29 June, but resumed and intensified early the next morning.
 Sri Ayudhya joined the fight, but its engines were soon disabled and the ship became dead in the water in front of Wichaiprasit Fort.
-It was heavily fired upon from the eastern bank by guns and mortars, and, by afternoon, was also bombarded by AT-6 trainer planes.
+It was heavily fired upon from the eastern bank by guns and mortars, and, by afternoon, was also bombarded by North American AT-6 trainer aircraft.
 Heavy fires broke out, and the order was given to abandon ship.
 Phibun had to swim ashore along with the sailors, but was uninjured.
 The fires continued throughout the night and into the next day, when fighting ceased.
 The heavily damaged Sri Ayudhya finally sank on the night of 1 July.